danceyoung/goslayer/README.md

 # goslayer

-A tool that helps you to create a golang project that is layered base on a standard architecture layout and followed by Package-Oriented-Design guideline.
+A tool that helps you to create a golang project **in seconds**.

+* layered base on a standard architecture layout
+* followed by Package-Oriented-Design guideline

 buildin http.handler or gin
 router-biz

 go check go install